Alexander The Great And The Mystery of Kasta Hill

 In 2014, archaeologists working in Greek Macedonia uncovered a major tomb on the Kasta Hill site, that may belong to Alexander the Great.

 In 2014, archaeologist working in the Macedonia region of Greece uncovered the largest ancient tomb to date.
-Preliminary analysis placed the Tumulus of Kasta Hill’s construction in the era of Alexander the Great and many speculated the grand burial site belonged to the leader himself.
+Preliminary analysis placed the Tumulus of Kasta Hill’s construction in the era of Alexander the Great, and many speculated the grand burial site belonged to the famed leader himself.
 TGNR followed the discovery closely until it was overshadowed by the Greek financial crisis and the Syrian refugee surge.
 Now, two years later, new evidence has surfaced and the story continues.

 Amphipolis, Greece – Earlier this year, lead archeologist Katerina Peristeri presented the most recent findings from the Kasta Hill excavation.
 She revealed inscriptions found on the structure’s blocks which bear the seal of Hephaestion, the renowned general and close associate of Alexander the Great.

-Fellow researcher Antonio Corso revealed fragments of marble frieze found near the tomb.
+Fellow researcher Antonio Corso revealed fragments of a marble frieze found near the tomb.
 The warrior depicted in the frieze bears a distinctive helmet, hairstyle, and other sartorial hallmarks of a Macedonian soldier from the last quarter of the fourth century B.C. which is concurrent with the reign and demise of Alexander.

-Timeline of Recent Events at Kasta Hill
+Timeline of Recent Findings at Kasta Hill in Search of Alexander

 - August 2014: archeologists unveil the entrance and the first three interior rooms of tomb.
 The first doorway is topped with opposing sphinxes and two caryatids guard the passageway to the deeper chambers.